 5/2/2022 By: Danny O'Donnell

 The 2022 Brazilian National Championships will take place at the Ginasio Jose Correa in Sao Paulo, Brazil from May 6-14.
 Historically, the event has always been one of the toughest major tournaments on the calendar as many athletes who are unable to compete outside of Brazil are present and are hungry for gold.
 This year will be no exception as Dream Art, Fight Sports, Atos, Cicero Costha, Alliance, CheckMat, and Nova Uniao are bringing their best competitors.
-With the Europeans and Pans now in the rearview mirror, there are three competitors competing at Brazilian Nationals who are in the running for the 2022 grand slam.
+With the Europeans and Pans now in the rearview mirror, there are three competitors competing at Brazilian Nationals who are aiming for their third major title of the year.
 Mayssa Bastos, Nathalie Ribeiro, and Gabrieli Pessanha all won their divisions at the first two major tournaments of the year.
 Gabrieli also won the open class at Europeans and Pans and is chasing the highly elusive double grand slam.
 The following is a preview of the adult female black belt divisions.

 2021 Champion - Mariana Rolszt

 Mayssa Bastos of Unity Jiu-Jitsu has been one of the most dominant competitors in the black belt division since being promoted to the rank in 2018.
 In 2022 she’s already won the Europeans and the Pans and now has her sights set on the grand slam.
 Also in the rooster weight division are 2021 Brazilian National champion Mariana Rolszt of Gracie Humaita and 2022 European champion Thais Loureiro of Atos Jiu-Jitsu.
 Mayssa, Mariana, Thais, and Maria Ono will all be on the hunt for rooster weight gold at this year’s Brazilian Nationals.